Start with Veggies…

 Don’t Miss Available Discounts

-Best of all, those who sign up and pay in full in the FIRST 30 DAYS that our sign ups are open will pay less.
+Best of all, those who sign up and pay in full in the FIRST 30 DAYS that our sign ups are open will pay less, usually in January.

 Reward Yourself with what You Value

 Remember when you look at our prices, that the Shares we offer you are not comparable to most things you buy.
 We work in the dirt on our hands and knees for 8 months of the year to bring you truly fresh, organically and locally produced, vegetables.
 Of course you can buy certified, organic produce from California, China and Mexico and it might be less.
 But we are a farm in your area that you can visit, get to know, work with, talk to and support directly.
 We hope you feel good about that because we do.